hvnsweeting/jex/README.md

 Whether it is Python/Hylang or ES6 on your favorite web browser developer tool.

-- Fighting the bad practice of using online JSON pretifier/formatter, which is prone to leak credentials contained in JSON/YAML (e.g K8S secret output0.
+- Fighting the bad practice of using online JSON pretifier/formatter, which is prone to leak credentials contained in JSON/YAML (e.g K8S secret output).

 ## Install